-D2.
+D4.
 West Hampstead London Underground station: is within the South Hampstead Conservation Area and has significant architectural merit, including the Art Deco style waiting rooms, which should be preserved.
-A listing for this building should be sought.
 There is a need for lifts at the station to provide access for disabled people - as well as the elderly and those with push-chairs.
-The installation of lifts should be an urgent priority.
+The installation of lifts should be an urgent priority, in order to improve accessibility and provide an effective interchange.
+The station is regularly overcrowded, especially during the morning and evening rush hour, and the entrance hall needs to be enlarged.
+There is also scope to provide additional entrances to the station - either from west side of the bridge on West End Lane and/or from the pedestrian bridge at the eastern end of the station.

-D3.
-West Hampstead London Overground station: the current station is small and can get overcrowded a peak times.
-There is no disabled access and the installation of lifts should be an urgent priority.
-There is an urgent need to redevelop the station.
-A redeveloped station should feature an enlarged entrance and be set well back from West End Lane to allow more room for pedestrians.
+D5.
+West Hampstead London Overground station: the current station is small and can get overcrowded at peak times.
+There is no disabled access and the installation of lifts should be a priority.
+There is an urgent need to fully redevelop the whole station.
+A redeveloped station should feature an enlarged entrance and be set well back from West End Lane to allow more space for pedestrians.